romdalf/romadams.com/docs/portfolio/ntap/nfsv4auth/index.md

     User -- "1.
 Authenticates (OIDC)" --> IdP
     IdP -- "2.
 Issues Secure Token (JWT)" --> User
     User -- "3.
 API Request with Token" --> App
     App -- "4.
 Authorizes Request &<br>Accesses Filesystem" --> Volume
     CSI -- "A. System-level Auth & Mount" --> Storage
     Storage -- "B. Provides Volume" --> Volume
 ```

 ### Containerized vintage application
-intage applications often rely on an interactive shell environment where users log in directly to manage the application and interact with the filesystem.
+Vintage applications often rely on an interactive shell environment where users log in directly to manage the application and interact with the filesystem.
 In a traditional environment, this access is tightly coupled with the operating system's authentication system.

 This model creates significant challenges when containerized because it clashes with core cloud-native principles:

 - Tightly Coupled Architecture: The application's security model depends directly on the operating system handling user authentication for filesystem access.
 Unlike modern applications that manage identity separately, here, the container's OS is responsible for verifying who can touch which file.
 - Conflict with Immutability: Containers are designed to be immutable and ephemeral.
 The traditional process of joining a machine to a security realm and provisioning users at the OS level is a form of post-start configuration that goes against this principle.
 For security reasons, you cannot pre-bake user credentials or machine secrets into a container image.
 - Authentication at the OS Level: While a modern application would authenticate users at the application layer using protocols like OIDC, a vintage application forces this process down to the container's shell.
 A user needs to prove their identity directly to the container's OS to get the permissions needed to interact with the filesystem.